FreeType is a freely available software library to render fonts.

-Some products which use FreeType for rendering fonts on screen or on paper, either exclusively or partially:
+Some products that use FreeType for rendering fonts on screen or on paper, either exclusively or partially:

-Counting the above products only, you get more than a billion devices which contain FreeType.
+Counting the above products only, you get more than a billion devices that contain FreeType.

 FreeType 2.5.1 has been released, providing three major new features.